Lady Kitty Spencer: Personal life

-Marriage and issue

-In January 2020, Lady Kitty announced her engagement to Michael Lewis, the 61-year-old South African-British multimillionaire chairman of fashion company Foschini Group.
+In January 2020, Spencer announced her engagement to Michael Lewis, the 61-year-old South African-British multimillionaire chairman of fashion company Foschini Group.
 They married in Frascati at the Villa Aldobrandini on 24 July 2021.
 Her wedding dress, a lace, long-sleeved Victorian-inspired gown, was designed by Dolce & Gabbana.
 The company designed five custom dresses in total for the celebrations, which took place over the course of three days.

-Kitty has three adult stepchildren from her husband's previous marriage.
+Spencer has three adult stepchildren from her husband's previous marriage.

-Kitty and Lewis have a daughter named Athena together, born on 29 April 2023.
+She and Lewis have a daughter named Athena together, born on 29 April 2023.
 Lady Kitty shared images of her daughter in celebration of her second birthday.
-The photographs marked the first public acknowledgement of the child’s birthday.
+The photographs marked the first public acknowledgement of the child's birthday.
 Spencer and her husband kept the birth private until March 2024.
 As of 2025, she and her husband were residing in Marylebone, London.